alpaddesai/BigDataDataScience/README.md

 ![image](PatternRecognition.png)

 ## Classification
-#### Images from thee example code in the machine learning certificate
+#### Images from the customized code that is referenced from the example code in the machine learning certificate
 ![image](Examples.png)

 ## Numerical Optimization